TrustlyInc/trustly-react-native-example/README.md

     </activity>
 ```

-## How integrate native components with Trustly webview
+## How to integrate native components with Trustly WebView

 Trustly UI offers two types of user experiences that can be configured to fit your application.
 The primary method is to render the Select Bank Widget (shown below) which allows users to quickly search for and select a bank to begin the authorization process.
 See the [Trustly UI docs](https://amer.developers.trustly.com/payments/docs/sdk#select-bank-widget) for more details.

 <img src="docs/images/rn_print.png" width="25%" height="25%" style="display: block; margin: 0 auto" />

-In this case, we need to avoid that `widget` call the `lightbox` immediatley when the user select a bank, because we need to get the amount value to fill the establish data first, so, for this beahvior we need to add a peace of javascript inside the `widget` like in the file `trustly.tsx` lines 19 to 23.
+In this case, we need to avoid the Widget calling the Lightbox immediately when the user selects a bank because we need to get the amount value to fill the establish data first.
+To achieve this, we need to add a piece of JavaScript inside the Widget (as in the `trustly.tsx` file).

 ```js
 const TrustlyWidgetBankSelected = (data) => {